 However, in some cases there may be no obvious cause.

 What are the symptoms of TMJD?

-The symptoms of temporomandibular joint disorders can be as varied as the causes, but you may experience one or more of the following:
+The signs and symptoms of temporomandibular joint disorders can be as varied as the causes, but you may experience one or more of the following symptoms:

 - clicking, popping or grating sounds when you move your jaw